matlafu/BlackForestHackathon2025/README.md

-# BalkonSolar
+# UnQuack!

-Optimizing Small-Scale Storage and Plug-In Solar for Grid Stability and Cost Savings
+Optimizing Small-Scale Storage and Plug-In Solar for Grid Stability and Cost Savings.

 ## Overview